airflow-plugins/example_kubernetes_pod/README.md

 3. Set `in_cluster` to `True`.

 This will tell your task to look inside the cluster for the Kubernetes config.
 In this setup, the workers are tied to role with the right privledges in the cluster.

+**Note**: If you are using this on Astronomer's Cloud Airflow, your namespace will be `astronomer-cloud-DOMAIN` (e.g. astronomer-cloud-frigid-vacuum-0996).

 4. Run an example.